stefankeys/OtakingHugo/content/solo-rpg-9.md

 The useless dwarf missed the gnolls by a few feet and my face by a few inches.
 Lyndis went back to keep the other gnoll busy.
 Teser and the female gnolls were comedically doing some sort of dance while missing each other while I was risking my life.
 The useless dwarf was probably reloading his sling behind that rock.
 Why did it take him so long?
 It’s not like a bow.
 I hoped he hadn’t finished his bullets then again that might have been better.

 I finally got a clean hit on the large gnoll but its armour got in the way.
 Teser finally killed one of the female gnolls by beheading it with his mace.
 We were finally even-numbered.
 The death of one of the female gnolls immediately fuels the ire of the large gnoll but I blocked its way.
-The other female gnoll was at a disadvantage against Tesser.
+The other female gnoll was at a disadvantypee against Tesser.

 Lyndis smacked the gnoll she was fighting against in its snout with her staff knocking a few of its teeth out.
 Miraculously, a bullet from the useless Dwarf’s sling hit the large gnoll in its head and killed it.
 The fight was turning in our favour.